-Unstructured Data Lifetimes
+4.3 Unstructured Data Lifetimes

-While structured data regions are generally sufficient for optimizing the data locality in a program, they are not sufficient for some programs, particularly those using Object Oriented coding practices.
+While structured data regions are sufficient for optimizing the data locality in many program, they are not sufficient for some cases, particularly those using Object Oriented coding practices, or when wanting to manage device data across different code files.
 For example, in a C++ class data is frequently allocated in a class constructor, deallocated in the destructor, and cannot be accessed outside of the class.
 This makes using structured data regions impossible because there is no single, structured scope where the construct can be placed.
-For these situations OpenACC 2.0 introduced unstructured data lifetimes.
+For these situations we can use unstructured data lifetimes.
 The enter data and exit data directives can be used to identify precisely when data should be allocated and deallocated on the device.